SIGMOD Availability & Reproducibility has three goals:

 Dmytro Bogatov, Boston University, USA

-Asterios Katsifodimos, Delft University of Technology, Netherlands
+Asterios Katsifodimos, TU Delft, Netherlands

 Wolfgang Lehner, TU Dresden, Germany

 Dimitrios Tsoumakos, National Technical University of Athens, Greece

 Sonia Horchidan, KTH Royal Institute of Technology, Sweden

 Kaisong Huang, Simon Fraser University, Canada